Probesys/lotemplate/README.md

 Then use the following routes :

+- /
-- POST / : take a document in the body, key, 'file'.
-Upload the given document.
+  - PUT : take a directory name in the headers, key 'directory'.
+Creates a directory with the specified name
-  Returns a json containing the filename, and the scanned variables of the template
+  - GET : returns the list of existing directories

+- /\<directory> : directory correspond to an existing directory
+  - GET : returns a list of existing templates within the directory, with their scanned variables
-- GET /\<file> : take nothing, except the uploaded filename in the url.
-Returns the filename and scanned variables
+  - PUT : take a file in the body, key 'file'.
+Uploads the given file in the directory, and returns the saved file name and its scanned variables
+  - DELETE : deletes the specified directory, and all its contents
+  - PATCH : take a name in the headers, key 'name'.
+Rename the directory with the specified name.

+- /\<directory>/\<file> : directory correspond to an existing directory, and file to an existing file within the directory
-- DELETE /\<file> : take nothing, except the uploaded filename in the url.
-Deletes the uploaded file
+  - GET : returns the file and the scanned variables of the file
+  - DELETE : deletes the specified file
-- PUT /\<file> : overwrite the file specified in the url, with a new document, given in the body, key 'file'. returns the filename, and the scanned variables.
+  - PATCH : take a file in the body, key 'file'. replace the existing file with the given file. returns the file and the scanned variables of the file
-- POST /\<file> : take some json in the raw body, the export format in the headers, key 'format', and return the template specified in the url filled with the variables specified in the json, at the specified format
+  - POST : take a json in the raw body, and a format in the headers, key 'format'. fills the template with the values given in the json. returns the filled document in the specified format.
+- /\<directory>/\<file>/download : directory correspond to an existing directory, and file to an existing file within the directory
+  - GET : returns the original template file, as it was sent

 you may wish to deploy the API on your server.
 [Here's how to do it](https://flask.palletsprojects.com/en/2.0.x/deploying/) -
 *but don't forget that you should have soffice installed on the server*

-You can also change the deployment options - like port and ip - in the [.flaskenv](.flaskenv) file.
+You can also change the flask options - like port and ip - in the [.flaskenv](.flaskenv) file, or the soffice options in the [config.ini](config.ini) file.
-Simply put 0.0.0.0 for the ip to make the app visible on all the network.
-Don't forget to disable the debug flag and to change the flask environment

 ## Execute and use the CLI